yaya2devops/cloudblog/cl76acexn02mo32nvfwix8fuh.md

 ## Microsoft Certified : Azure Network Engineer Associate | Study Guide

 ## Networking
 The proper networking solution can support your company develop and expand.
-Not only will it allow employees to conveniently share information, increasing performance, but it also savings of approximately of bandwidth utilization, adaptability, and data protection.
+Not only will it allow employees to conveniently share information, increasing performance, but it will also save approximately of bandwidth utilization, adaptability, and data protection.

 The materials listed below were used to help me prepare for networking and its application in the Azure cloud.